ttopper/CPSC128/docs/M12_Testing_and_Documentation/06-testing-with-doctest.md

     or worse, spread around the module.

-The downside to the doctest approach is just that not all methods lend themselves to being run in a shell session and that is doctest's only paradigm.
+The downside to the doctest approach is just that not all methods lend themselves to being run in a shell session, and that is doctest's only paradigm.
 It also can't help you catch runtime errors in interactive programs, e.g. problems with bat snatching in Hunt the Wumpus.